TeachersPayTeachers/BatchML-public/README.md

 (It takes a few minutes.)
 * Create a Composer 2 environment.
 You must call it `batchml-prod`, for the Deploy step below to work.
 * You can mostly stick with the defaults.
 You definitely only need a Small environment.
-* For the purposes of this demo, use `us-east1` as the location.
+* For the purposes of this demo, use `US` as the location.
 If you change it, you'll also need to change the location in `cloudbuild.yaml`.
 * (It takes around 15 minutes to come up.)
 * Once the Composer cluster is up, there should be a link to the "Airflow webserver".
 You can click the link to see just the default `airflow_monitoring` DAG, which should be running successfully.
+* Open the Compose environment you just created, click on Environment Variables, and add two variables:
+  * `COMPOSER_LOCAL_STORAGE` : `/home/airflow/gcs`
+  * `AIRFLOW_ENVIRONMENT`: `prod`

 ## Build